How to communicate effectively and not destructively

 Don't talk about a heart issue when your emotions are high on anger.

-Have I thought through how I am going to say what I need to say?
+2. Have I thought through how I should say what I need to say?

-Sometimes, relationships are like that book report you wrote based on a book you didn't read.
-We say shit that we haven't studied for and end up getting a really bad grade, except not from the teacher, but from our spouse.
+Anyway, relationships are like that book report you wrote based on a book you didn't read.
+We say things that we haven't studied for and end up getting a really bad grade, except not from the teacher, but from our spouse.

 It's very important to do your homework on what you are going to say if it's a hard topic to discuss.
 Now that I know I need to do this, I have an actual ritual I perform before discussing something sensitive.
 And yeah, I call it a ritual.
 I got the idea from a book I read and my shortened version of it goes like this.
 You can really do this exercise for anything difficult you're going through, as it's a great tool for really digging deep as to why you feel the way you feel.